-CST 234 Introduction to Pop Culture
+CST 234 Introduction to Popular Culture 3.00 credit hours

-CST Intro to Popular Culture Three Credit Hours Drawing on work in the field of Cultural Studies, this course introduces students to a variety of theoretical approaches to the study of popular culture.
-Students will survey a range of definitions and theories related to mass media and popular culture that focus on issues of ideology, power, and identity formation across a variety of sites, including film, television, popular music, social media, and digital gaming,
+Drawing on work in the field of Cultural Studies, this course introduces students to a variety of theoretical approaches to the study of popular culture.
+Students will survey a range of definitions and theories related to mass media and popular culture that focus on issues of ideology, power, and identity formation across a variety of sites, including film, television, popular music, social media, and digital gaming.
+LSP:HU